igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 ## Optimistic ACK Attack

-A defence against an Opportunistic ACK Attack {{QUIC-TRANSPORT}} involves a sender randomly skipping packet numbers to detect a receiver acknowledging packet numbers that have never been sent.
+A defense against an Opportunistic ACK Attack {{QUIC-TRANSPORT}} involves a sender randomly skipping packet numbers to detect a receiver acknowledging packet numbers that have never been sent.
 Q-bit signal may inform the attacker which packet numbers were skipped on purpose and which had been actually lost